joist-orm/joist-orm/docs/docs/modeling/relations.md

 ### hasOneDerived & hasManyDerived

-`hasOneDerived` and `hasManyDerived` are very similar to `hasOneThrough` and `hasManyThrough`, but all you to use a lambda to filter the results.
+`hasOneDerived` and `hasManyDerived` are very similar to `hasOneThrough` and `hasManyThrough`, but allow a lambda to filter the results.

 For example, maybe `Publisher.reviews` should only be `public` reviews: